sussmanLab/cellGPU/INSTALLATION.md

 3.5 devices and higher.
 It ought to work on lower compute capability devices; compile without the "-arch=sm_35" flag to run on them.

-The SPV branch uses the CGAL library; this dependency can be removed, if necessary, by monkeying with the code to run "fullTriangulation()" rather than "globalTriangulationCGAL()" in the relevant spots.
+The Voronoi model branch uses the CGAL library; this dependency can be removed, if necessary, by monkeying with the code to run "fullTriangulation()" rather than "globalTriangulationCGAL()" in the relevant spots.
 This is highly discouraged, and the code may be much less stable as a result.
 In any event, CGAL-4.9 was used, which in turn requires up to date versions of the gmp and mpfr libraries.
 The code was developed and tested against gmp-6.1.2 and mpfr-3.1.5.

-The database class uses the netCDF-4 C++  library (tested on version 4.1.3).The dependency on netCDF can be removed by (1) not including any "Database" class, and (2) commenting out everything after the = sign in the LIB_NETCDF entry of the makefile
+The default database class uses the netCDF-4 C++  library (tested on version 4.1.3).The dependency on netCDF can be removed by (1) not including any "Database" class, and (2) commenting out everything after the = sign in the LIB_NETCDF entry of the makefile